 cutouts or at the ends of shingles.
 When holes have eroded through the

-shingles, abundant leaks are in store.
+shingles, abundant leaks are imminent.
 Although asphalt composite shingle

-roofs typically last more than 20 years, a roof's life might be less than
+roofs typically last more than 20 years, a roof can last less than 15 or

-15 years or more than 50 years depending on how hot the roof gets, the
+more than 50 years depending on how hot the roof gets, the quality of the

-quality of the original roofing materials, and other factors.
-Even before
+original roofing materials, and other factors.
+Even before holes appear,

-holes appear, your roof is on its last legs if shingles appear gray and
+your roof is on its last legs if shingles appear gray and bloated, and

-bloated and if a piece of shingle will crumble easily between your fingers.
+if a piece of shingle crumbles easily between your fingers.

 Wood shake or shingle roofs may go bad from drying out and splitting or